 Now in 2020, we are seeing the next step in SSD technology: NVMe (Non-Volatile Memory Express).
 These drives use a PCIe express interface instead of the older SATA interface that is used by HDDs and the previous generation of SSDs.
 NVMe SSDs are roughly twice as fast as SATA SSDs.
 Although the NVMe standard has been around since 2013, it is only now starting to reach that critical price/performance ratio that SATA SSDs did a few years ago.

 Extreme Pro SSD Design and Build

-The Sandisk Extreme Pro SSD is an NVMe version of the Extreme Portable SSD, and Sandisk claim that they are capable of reaching speeds up to 1050 MB/s, compared to the 550MB/s of the slightly cheaper models.
-At first glance the drives look identical, but side-by-side comparison shows us that the new Pro drives are slightly larger than the non Pro version.
+The Sandisk Extreme Pro SSD is an NVMe version of the Extreme Portable SSD, and Sandisk claims that they are capable of reaching speeds up to 1050 MB/s, compared to the 550MB/s of the slightly cheaper models.
+At first glance, the drives look identical, but the side-by-side comparison shows us that the new Pro drives are slightly larger than the non-Pro version.